rounded corner photo collage of First Light images on a slant

 Artisan market

 Get started on your holiday shopping!
-Explore one of the region’s most extensive and impressive holiday artisan markets with more than 50 local vendors selling only handmade goods, from socks to soaps.
+Explore one of the region’s most extensive and impressive holiday artisan markets with more than 50 local vendors selling only handmade goods, from socks to soaps and sweet treats.

-Browse and warm up as you explore booths in our indoor museum and event centre.
+Warm up as you explore booths in our indoor museum and Brebeuf Centre.

 Tickets